Your Information. Your Rights. Our Responsibilities.

 • Respond to organ and tissue donation requests

-• We can share health information about you with organ procurement organizations.
+• We can share health information about you and your hippa disclosure with organ procurement organizations.

 • Work with a medical examiner or funeral director